EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Training: Task-agnostic Posterior Maximization and Task-aware Masked Learning

 To address the above issue, we design a new correlation-adjusted masking method, called {\mssl}.
 Specifically, let $\mathcal{M}_u$ denote the set of masked keys which will be removed and not used during training, and $\mathbf{q}(\mathbf{y}_u)$ represents the label-aware embedding of masked query (e.g., $\mathbf{q}(\mathbf{y}_u)=\mathbf{W}\mathbf{y}_u$).
 We then add sinusoidal temporal encodings to all keys and queries; without this, masked nodes will have no information about their location on dynamic graph: where for key $v_i\in\mathcal{N}_u$, $t$ is time point of previous event on the pair ($v_u,v_i$), whereas for query $v_u$ it is the future time in request.
-We note that it is challenging to perform positional encoding technique (e.g.,\cite{vaswani2017attention,li2020distance}) on dynamic graphs due to the evolving graph structures that require to recompute Laplacian eigenmap multiple times.
+We note that it is challenging to perform positional encoding technique (e.g., \cite{vaswani2017attention,li2020distance}) on dynamic graphs due to the evolving graph structures that require to recompute Laplacian eigenmap multiple times.
 To that end, we compute the attention output $\mathbf{h}_u$ for masked query by: where recall that $\mathcal{M}_u$ denotes the set of masked keys.
-As shown in Fig.~\ref{fig:cmpCaM}, we summarize the difference between our {\mssl} method and typical masking\cite{tailor2021degree,hou2022graphmae,thakoor2022largescale} on graph that randomly replaces node features with special tokens: \begin{enumerate}[label=\textbf{\arabic*)},wide=0em,parsep=0em,itemindent=2em] \item Typical masking methods replace masked key nodes with special tokens whose embedding is shared and represented by $\mathbf{m}$, whereas we remove these masked key nodes.
-Even though both these two methods can create diversified training examples in multi-epoch training, our method operates only on a subset of graph nodes, resulting in a large reduction in computation and memory usage. \item We add temporal embeddings to all keys and queries, which helps the model to focus on recently formed edges (recall that in our setting, $t$ in Eq.~\eqref{eq:te} signifies time point of previous event for key nodes) and certain past timestamps. \item We adopt label-aware embedding $\mathbf{q}(\mathbf{y}_u)$ to represent the masked query node rather than the shared embedding $\mathbf{m}$.
-Equation~\eqref{eq:camask} shows that the key whose embedding $\mathbf{k}_i$ is closer to $\mathbf{q}(\mathbf{y}_u)$ will contribute more to the output $\mathbf{h}_u$.
-This essentially encourages the attention to focus on the keys that are highly correlated with the query label.
-We note that typical masking is a special case of {\mssl} when $\mathbf{y}_u$ consists only of ones but no zeros (also known as positive-unlabeled learning\cite{du2014analysis}).
-This setting is very common in recommender systems where only ``likes'' (i.e., ones) are observed. \end{enumerate}
+As shown in Fig.~\ref{fig:cmpCaM}, we summarize the difference between our {\mssl} method and typical masking~\cite{tailor2021degree,hou2022graphmae,thakoor2022largescale} on graph that randomly replaces node features with special tokens: \begin{enumerate}[label=\textbf{\arabic*)},wide=0em,parsep=0em,itemindent=2em]

+\item Typical masking methods replace masked key nodes with special tokens whose embedding is shared and represented by $\mathbf{m}$, whereas we remove these masked key nodes.
+Even though both these two methods can create diversified training examples in multi-epoch training, our method operates only on a subset of graph nodes, resulting in a large reduction in computation and memory usage.